Rakeshgurugubelli/DevOps_realtime_task/Githubactions/Github_Readme.md

 ![image](https://github.com/user-attachments/assets/c5dfa6ad-de80-461a-b018-55c32791cf5b)

-click on new self hosted runner and run the commands
+click on new self hosted runner and run the commands in the server